elainellli/Interactive-Lab-Hub/Lab 1/README.md

 https://github.com/user-attachments/assets/6bfa850c-7433-4ced-8b88-3ad411af2953

 Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
-Decorating the device with costumes and show the
+Decorating the device with costumes and showing the scoreboard to indicate the color changing under different scenarios.

 ## Part E. Costume the device